Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 Maret 2025 04.23.49 UTC
+- WIB: Rabu, 19 Maret 2025 05.27.03 UTC
-- WITA: Rabu, 19 Maret 2025 05.23.49 UTC
+- WITA: Rabu, 19 Maret 2025 06.27.03 UTC
-- WIT: Rabu, 19 Maret 2025 06.23.49 UTC
+- WIT: Rabu, 19 Maret 2025 07.27.03 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational